vict0rsch/_vict0rsch.github.io/_posts/2018-05-24-sample-multilabel-dataset.md

 ## Why not go the easy way?

-In the *single-label* situation, the usual and easy way to keep the datasets' statistics equal is to sample independantly each class of the original dataset.
+In the *single-label* situation, the usual and easy way to keep the datasets' statistics equal is to sample independently each class of the original dataset.
 It's a valid procedure in this case: if you want 70% of your data in the train set, you take 70% of samples with class *A*, 70% of samples with class *B* and so on.

 How would you do that if each sample can be of multiple classes simultaneously?
 The single-label procedure is only valid as long as you can sample **independantly** each class, which is no longer possible!